Wednesday, 29 July 2009

 QUIZ ANSWER # 10

-Last Wednesday I posted the photograph above and asked where in Rhyl the picture was taken.
+Last Wednesday I posted this photograph and asked where in Rhyl the picture was taken.
 The answer is Ernest Street (off Marsh Road).
 Hands up if you thought it would be near Botanical Gardens!

-Why a row of houses in Ernest Street was named Botanic Terrace is a mystery to me.
-If you happen to know do tell: rhyl.colin.jones@live.co.uk
+Why a row of houses in Ernest Street was named Botanic Terrace is a mystery.
+If you happen to know do send an email to: rhyl.colin.jones@live.co.uk

 Tuesday, 21 July 2009